 The training course is taught as an instructor-led workshop with an appropriate mix of lecture, discussion and hands-on exercises.
 We aim to limit the class size to 20 attendees for online courses and to 30 participants for classroom-based ones.

 Prerequisites and Prep Work

-To participate in an online class, you will need a computer with a webcam and a microphone, preferably a device with a large enough screen, like a laptop or tablet, as well as a stable Internet connection.
+To participate in an online product owner class, you will need a computer with a webcam and a microphone, preferably a device with a large enough screen, like a laptop or tablet, as well as a stable Internet connection.
 Please familiarise yourself with the tools we will be using, Zoom and Trello, prior to the training course.
 You will have to be able to join a Zoom meeting, use the chat feature, and mute and unmute yourself.
 You will have to be able to add cards to a Trello board, adjust them, and move them between columns.

 Following the successful completion of the course, each participant will be designated a Certified Scrum Product Owner (CSPO).
 There is no test or exam at the end of the course at present.
 The certification includes a two-year membership with the Scrum Alliance, which gives you access to member–only material and information.
 For more information on the certification please visit the Scrum Alliance CSPO page.